-The Salem State University Police Department provides protection to the SSU community around the handled by municipal police agencies in cities or towns.
+The department is prepared to deal with the same types of incidents handled by municipal police agencies in cities or towns.
 All SSU police officers attend full-time police academies and have full police authority on campus and throughout the City of Salem.
-The Salem State
+The Salem State University Police enforce state laws, including motor vehicle laws, as well as university rules and regulations.